vrybas/vrybas.github.io/source/_posts/2014-08-15-a-way-of-organizing-poros-in-rails.markdown

 Decisions, decisions.
 It's all confusing.
-Besides, everyone in the team need to share the exact same architectural concepts (which is solved by Rails Way at first place).
+Besides, everyone in the team need to share the exact same architectural concepts (which is solved by "The Rails Way" at first place).
 Pretty quick the codebase can become more mess and hard to follow through, than it was before.

 ## 4. Namespaces FTW!